nuxeo/nuxeo/README.txt

 - nuxeo-platform
 - nuxeo-runtime
 - nuxeo-theme
+- nuxeo-distribution
+- nuxeo-shell

 See http://doc.nuxeo.org/xwiki/bin/view/FAQ/DownloadingNuxeoSources for more information if needed.

-2. Have the right version of JBoss installed somewhere on your system (we like /opt/jboss, but YMMV).
+2. Have the "right" version of JBoss installed somewhere on your system (we like /opt/jboss, but YMMV).

 "Right" = JBoss 4.2.2 or 4.2.3 for Nuxeo EP 5.2, and JBoss 4.0.5 for Nuxeo EP
 5.1.

-3. Copy build.properties.sample to build.properties and edit it to match the location of your JBoss instance.
+3. Copy build.properties.sample to build.properties and edit it to match the location of your JBoss instance (not needed if your JBoss is in /opt/jboss).

-3. Run:
+4. Run:

 - "ant patch" (will "patch" your JBoss, modifying certain config files)